 The tires listed here are specifically designed for rock crawling and off-road adventures, not for smooth and quiet highway rides.
 With their aggressive and deep tread pattern, these off-road tires might create noise during regular driving.
 Though usable for on-road driving, they won’t be as quiet or comfortable as conventional all-season or on-road all-terrain tires.

-Our Top Picks of the 8 Best Tires for Rock Crawling
+Our Top Picks of the 8 Best Tires for Rock Crawling In 2024

 All the tires on my list are high-quality off-road tires with specialized treads for rocky and mountainous terrains.
 In this detailed guide, you can find tires for various types of vehicles including jeeps, light trucks, SUVs, and ATVs/UTVs.
-I hand-picked all the tires with a lot of effort so you can choose any tire without further hesitation.
+I hand-picked all the tires with a lot of effort so you can choose any tire without any hesitation.

 How We Select the Best Tires